Evidence of a disability

 - Doctor/consultant letter

-*For a hearing impairment, an audiogram is not sufficient without a letter from a doctor/consultant or audiologist to explain the audiogram.
+- audiologist letter (for hearing impairment, an audiogram is not sufficient without a letter from a doctor/consultant or audiologist to explain the audiogram)

 Mental health difficulties

 This includes depression, anxiety, eating disorders, obsessive-compulsive disorder (OCD), bipolar affective disorder, personality disorders, or psychosis.

 This includes arthritis, epilepsy, diabetes, cystic fibrosis (CF), narcolepsy, repetitive strain injury (RSI), cancer, HIV, hepatitis, multiple sclerosis (MS), Crohn’s disease, lupus, or CFS/ME.

 This includes paralysis, back problems, scoliosis, chronic pain, or using a wheelchair.

 If your disability is not listed